 - 4.5 A non-implementation discount is applied to small sites with planning permission and prior approvals not required which have yet to start on site.
 A discount has not been applied to large sites with planning permission, as these have already been subject to a high degree of deliverability assessment as described in paragraphs 2.3 to 2.5, above, to apply a further discount would be double counting. - 4.6 In the projection of the supply, the discount is used to demonstrate the fact that a proportion of small sites may not start in the 5-year period and that their permissions will lapse.
-An analysis in table 2 of all small sites granted planning permission over the course of plan period so far, shows that the non-implementation rates for dwellings are 12% and for sites it is 13%. - 4.7 Because permissions are implemented on a site basis, the rate of nonimplementation will be set to 13% in this report.
-However, this figure will only apply to small sites with planning permission which have not yet started on site, as explained above.
+An analysis in table 2 of all small sites granted planning permission over the course of plan period so far, shows that the non-implementation rates for dwellings are 11% and for sites it is 12%. - 4.7 The number of lapsed sites this year is lower than last year's 5YHLS report.